di-vo/goProjects/imageFilter/README.md

 A CLI tool for applying various filters to images.
 Works for both png and jpeg, but always produces a png for the filtered image.

+## Installation

+After downloading the source code, use make build to create a build version.

 ## Usage

 You can use the following flags to use the program: